jordipbou/sloth/README.md

-# SLOTH
+# SLOTH (another SLOw forTH)

-A small, simple, relatively fast, double stack based virtual machine with human readable/writeable bytecode meant for extending applications.
+An ANS Forth implemented on a small, simple, relatively fast (or relatively slow), double stack based virtual machine with human readable/writeable bytecode meant for extending applications.

+Inspired by STABLE Forth, RetroForth/ilo, XY, Joy/Factor.

+## VIRTUAL MACHINE

-In the future there will be other implementations (at least Java/Kotlin for Android development).
+[In the future there will be other implementations (at least Java/Kotlin for Android development)]

-Inspired by STABLE Forth, RetroForth/ilo, XY, Joy/Factor and Dawn.

 Features:

 * C89.
 Very easily embedabble in a C/C++ application.
-* Human readable bytecode (ASCII 32-126), no need to use an assembler.
+* Human readable bytecode (ASCII 32-126).
 * Cell (64, 32 or 16 bits) based data stack, return stack and retain stack
-* Quotations at bytecode level.
+* Quotations and combinators at bytecode level.
 * Relatively fast interpreter.
-* Ability to add C function thru bytecode extensions (bytecodes A-Z).
+* Ability to add C functions thru bytecode extensions (bytecodes A-Z).

-## VM Architecture

-* Data Stack (S)
-* Return Stack (R)
-* Instruction Pointer Register (IP)
-* Error Register (ERR)
-* Memory Block Register (B)

-## Bytecodes

-(Only trace and size of cell is left from the list!)
+### BYTECODE

-### Ordered by use
+#### Ordered by use

-#### Stack operations
+##### Stack operations

     _ -> drop
     s -> swap